Dense Conjugacy Classes and Stability of Locally Finite Graphs: Dense conjugacy classes in

 By Proposition~\ref{MR 4.7}, we assume that $E(\mu_1)$ is homeomorphic to Cantor space.
 If there exists an end $\lambda\in\gcd(\mu_1,\mu_2)$, then either there is another maximal end $\mu_3\not\in E(\mu_1)$ such that $\lambda\prec\mu_3$ or not.
 If not, then the only maximal ends dominating $\lambda$ are of type $E(\mu_1)$, and $\mu_1$ is of Cantor type, so Remark~\ref{rmk: generalized babel} shows the result, after distinguishing ends of type $\lambda$.
 If there is such a $\mu_3$, then as $\lambda\in\gcd(\mu_1,\mu_2)$, there is no $\nu$ such that $\lambda\prec\nu\prec\mu_1$, and so $\lambda\in\gcd(\mu_1,\mu_3)$.
 Thus, we may apply Proposition~\ref{prop: flux map for ends} to obtain the result.
 If $R_1\in\gcd(\mu_1,\mu_2)$, a similar logic follows. \end{proof}

 \begin{example} Theorem~\ref{thm: item 1} can be used to show that the mapping class groups of the following locally finite graphs do not contain a dense conjugacy class. \begin{enumerate} \item In the graph $(\omega^\alpha+1)\to (1\vee C)$, where $\alpha$ is a countable ordinal, the gcd of the two maximal end types is $\partial(\omega^\alpha+1)$. \item The graph $(\{\omega^n+1\}_n\to o(1))\vee((\omega^\alpha+1)\to C)$ where $\alpha$ is a countable ordinal, has two distinct maximal end types.
 If $\alpha<\omega$, then $\partial(\omega^\alpha+1)$ is a gcd of the two maximal end types.
 If $\alpha\geq\omega$, then $\partial(\omega^\alpha+1)$ is a gcd of any two ends in the maximal end type $\partial ((\omega^\alpha+1)\to C)$.
-The theorem applies even if the two maximal ends are equivalent. \item In the graph $(\omega^2+1)\vee((1\to C)\to o(1))$ from Figure~\ref{fig: flux map T}, the two maximal ends have a gcd $\partial 1$ even though $\partial 1$ is not an immediate successor of either maximal end. \item Consider the graph with wedge decomposition $(X\to1)\vee(X\to o(1))$, where $X$ is a locally finite tree with a unique maximal end which is not self similar (and not stable) such as the one constructed in \cite{MRshort}.
-A gcd for the two maximal ends is the maximal end in any copy of $X$.
-In particular, the gcd need not be a stable end type. \end{enumerate} \end{example}
+The theorem applies even if the two maximal ends are equivalent. \item In the graph $(\omega^2+1)\vee((1\to C)\to o(1))$ from Figure~\ref{fig: flux map T}, the two maximal ends have a gcd $\partial 1$ even though $\partial 1$ is not an immediate successor of either maximal end. \item Consider the graph with wedge decomposition $(X\to1)\vee(X\to o(1))$, where $X$ is a locally finite tree with a unique maximal end which is not self-similar (and not stable) such as the one constructed in \cite{MRshort}.
+Because the maximal end in any copy of $X$ is not stable, ends of this type are not technically gcds.
+The stability assumption is only used in Claim~\ref{cl: nontrivial}, and by shifting copies of $X$ in this graph, it is clear that there still exists non-trivial flux maps.
+See Remark~\ref{rmk: nontrivial} for the general principle. \end{enumerate} \end{example}

 \begin{example} Consider $(\omega^2+1)\vee(1\to C)\vee(1\to o(1))$.
 The end type $\partial 1$ is not a gcd of any pair of maximal ends because $\partial 1$ is dominated by more than two maximal end types.
 As a result of the subtle requirement that an end is a gcd only if it is dominated by at most two maximal end types, this graph does not contain a gcd. \end{example}